 As the population ages and health costs continue to rise, policies that include these options are becoming more popular.
 When the policy owner dies, the amount that hasn’t been used typically goes to the policy’s beneficiary.

-Consulting a financial advisor is always a good idea
+Consulting a financial professional is always a good idea